GSA/digitalcorps.gsa.gov/_projects/cms-ds.md

 agency_logo: "CMS.png"
 title: "Improving how people interact with healthcare in America"
 project_name: "Improving how people interact with healthcare in America"
-summary: "Supporting the Digital Service at CMS in understanding how people move around the U.S. health insurance system and taking action to support the most vulnerable Americans."
+summary: "Supporting the Digital Service at the Centers for Medicare and Medicaid Services in understanding how people move around the U.S. health insurance system and taking action to support the most vulnerable Americans."
 partner_description:
 project_url: https://www.cms.gov/about-cms/agency-information/history
 youtube_url: https://youtu.be/1aPNfOxbQyc